Alerting and Actions

 Each alerting rule consists of three sections; any of them can be empty.
 The sections are:

-- Alert(s) to execute on OK -> Down and Down -> OK switches (Down State Alerts):
+- Alert(s) to execute on OK -> Down and Down -> OK transitions (Down State Alerts):

-- Alert(s) to execute on OK -> Warning and Warning -> OK switches (Warning State Alerts):
+- Alert(s) to execute on OK -> Warning and Warning -> OK transitions (Warning State Alerts):

 - Alert(s) to execute on an event (Event Alert):